 *Note: students from the master's programme CSDB and SBM participate in a pilot of which the entire procedure is digitized.
 More information can be found here.

 If you would like to do a research project abroad, we strongly advise you to start nine to eleven months advance, since there are many things that have to be arranged before you leave.
 More information can be found below.

-There is also a GSLS Checklist Going Abroad238.63 KB for an overview of all aspects you should think of while organizing your research project abroad, you can consult the international officers or visit the website of the International Office of the faculty of Medicine or the website of the International Office of the Science faculty for more information.
+There is also a GSLS Checklist Going Abroad for an overview of all aspects you should think of while organizing your research project abroad, you can consult the international officers or visit the website of the International Office of the faculty of Medicine or the website of the International Office of the Science faculty for more information.